justUmen/PopUpLearn/README.md

 Built and tested for linux desktop users, using `bash`.
 But will eventually be transfered to smartphone, AR glasses, VR headset...

+Technologies : PopUpLearn is using bash, php, js, css, nodejs, reactjs.

 The DB is text-based in a .pul file.
 Your personal .pul files must be stored in `~/.PopUpLearn/MYDB` (For example : `~/.PopUpLearn/MYDB/chemistry/elements.pul`).

 If the .pul file is outside of the `~/.PopUpLearn/MYDB` folder, you must give its full path of the .pul to the `~/.PopUpLearn/MYDB/my.list` file.
 (One per line)